The costs of learning to drive

 Everyone knows that in this day in age, driving alone is an expensive luxury as well as a necessity to a lot of people.
 When you first start learning it can be quite an overwhelming experience - what with all the nerves, the hours spent revising for your theory, finding a suitable instructor and being shouted at by your mum or dad because you nearly crashed the family car into a lamp post!
 But it's all worth it when you pull into the test centre in pure suspense and anticipation, to be told "Congratulations, you've passed!"

 It's an amazing feeling, but it doesn't come cheap!
-So we have put together a guide on costs and some money saving tips.
+So we have put together a list of costs to remember when you want to learn to drive - as well as some money saving tips for the journey.

-Without additional practise outside of lessons it could take you quite a bit longer!
+Without additional practice outside of lessons, it could take you quite a bit longer!
 You could be looking at approximately 50 hours of driving to be confident enough to take your test.

 Of course, everyone's different - some drivers will take less, and others more!

 Many driving instructors offer a discount for booking lessons in blocks of 5, 10 or 20 but again, the amount can vary.
 Out of 70 instructors that we spoke to, 65% said they would look to knock money off.
 On average the discount offered is approximately 7% (£1.75 off per lesson!).